Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

 \subsection{Ablation Study}

-We evaluate the impact of our added components on model performance at $32^3$ resolution using the Standard Latin Hypercube test set.
-To ensure a fair comparison, the baseline (without wavelets) utilizes an additional downsampling/upsampling layer to maintain the same compression ratio (latent dimension $8 \times 8 \times 8$) as the wavelet-based configurations.
-Table \ref{tab:ablation} shows that the baseline flow model already achieves good performance.
-We omitted the cross-correlation since all models achieved a value of around 0.98 in this case.
-Applying the wavelet directly negatively impacts the VRMSE score.
-The introduction of Scale Conditioning and Cross-Scale Skips bridges the gap between spatial and wavelet domains, providing the necessary context to resolve features across different scales.
-The power spectrum weight ensures the generated fields adhere to physical statistics.
+\textbf{Component ablation.} We evaluate the impact of our added components on model performance at $32^3$ resolution using the Standard Latin Hypercube set.
+For a fair comparison, Voxel FM (without wavelets) utilizes an additional downsampling/upsampling layer to maintain the same compression ratio with a latent dimension $8 \times 8 \times 8$ as the wavelet-based configurations.
+Table~\ref{tab:ablation} shows that Voxel FM already achieves good performance.
+Naively applying wavelet flow matching, without our scale-aware architectural interventions, yields a worse VRMSE than Voxel FM (0.34 vs.\ 0.26), indicating that simply stacking wavelets onto flow matching is insufficient on highly sparse cosmological data.
+Adding Scale Conditioning and Cross-Scale Skips bridges the gap between the spatial and wavelet domains, providing the necessary context to resolve features across different scales, and the power-spectrum weighting balances reconstruction error across wavenumbers.
+We omitted the cross-correlation because all $32^3$ models yielded approximately 0.98.